 A general election took place in August 2016.
-The presidential result was disputed by the main opposition party.
-Initial large-scale protests have now subsided; occasionally small gatherings of opposition supporters take place outside the main Courthouse compound in Lusaka.
-You should exercise caution, avoid any political rallies, demonstrations and monitor local media.
+The presidential result was disputed by the main opposition party, leading to large-scale protests.
+In April 2017, the main opposition leader was charged with treason, which heightened political tensions and increased the risk of civil unrest.
+This charge has since been dropped.
+Small gatherings of opposition supporters can still take place outside the main courthouse compound in Lusaka to coincide with court judgements.
+You should exercise caution, avoid any political rallies and demonstrations and monitor local media.

 Take care when travelling in rural parts of North Western, Copperbelt, Central and Luapula provinces close to the border with the Democratic Republic of Congo (DRC), particularly after dark.
 Using legitimate border crossings in these areas is generally safe, although Congolese officials may ask for payment to cross the border.
 Avoid travelling in the bush along this border for hunting or prospecting.

 There is a risk of explosive remnants of war in remote areas near the borders with Angola, Mozambique and DRC.
 Take care if you venture off road in these areas.

 Wild animals in the bush, including venomous snakes, are unpredictable and do kill.
 Whether you are travelling on land or water, you are at risk of potentially fatal animal attacks.
 Always observe local regulations and follow your tour or safari guide’s instructions.